AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualification_Data_Overview/content.rst

 Qualification Data Overview
 ===========================

-GNATcoverage is qualified as a COTS accoring to guidance of section 11.3 of [DO-330/ED-215].
+GNATcoverage is qualified as a COTS according to guidance of section 11.3 of [DO-330/ED-215].

 The qualification data that comes with the tool, composing the tool